haru/redmine_home_project/README.md

 2. Select the project you want to display as the home screen
 3. Click "Apply"
 4. When you access Redmine's home screen (`/`), you will be redirected to the selected project's overview page

+**Note:** If the selected project is not accessible by the current user (e.g., a private project for anonymous users), the default Welcome page will be displayed instead.

 ## Uninstallation